 Mr Miller explained the importance of expanding our team of Orientation and Mobility instructors to meet the growing demand.
 He mentioned the importance of Orientation and Mobility, and how it helped the blind and visually-impaired people to regain their confidence and mobility and eventually use these acquired skills to get a guide dog.

-Towards the end of his speech, Mr Miller thanked our partners and sponsors who have contributed to help empower our beneficiaries and help made a huge difference in their lives.
+Towards the end of his speech, Mr Miller thanked our partners and sponsors who have contributed to help empower our clients and help made a huge difference in their lives.

 Thank you for sharing our vision of an inclusive society where every blind and visually-impaired person is empowered for independent living.
 We look forward to your continuous support.Mr Amos Miller